-AIRCRAFT RESEARCH AND DEVELOPMENT UNIT Aircraft Research and Development Unit (ARDU) was formed in 1943 to conduct flight test and trials of aircraft and their modifications.
-Traditionally based in Edinburgh, when the Air Warfare Centre (AWC) was formed in 2016, ARDU formed Test and Evaluation Flights at Williamtown, Amberley and Edinburgh.
-In accordance with the philosophy of Project Jericho, under the AWC the role of the new ARDU has swung from a purely Developmental Test and Evaluation (T&E) centre of expertise to one that encompasses the continuum of T&E from start (Acceptance T&E) to finish (Operational T&E).
-AIR WARFARE CENTRE DISTRIBUTED TRAINING CENTRE The Air Force Ranges Directorate Air Warfare Centre Distributed Training Centre (AWC-DTC) is a fully accredited system capable of connection to the Defence Training and Experimentation Network (DTEN).
-The system includes Constructed Forces Generation; up to 10 low-fidelity Digital Air Combat Systems cockpit modules; synthetic exercise development and control, and white, red and blue force participant consoles.
-The AWC-DTC provides a networked synthetic Distributed Mission Training system interconnecting simulators across Air Force, providing force-level training, experimentation and integration to support fifth-generation capability training and tactics development including running EX Virtual Shield and EX Virtual Pitch Black.
-The system further provides operator development through Mission Readiness Exercises and work up activities for live exercise preparation.
-Through the DTEN, the AWC-DTC supports connection to US and UK networks enabling Air Force simulators' participation in Joint and Coalition virtual exercises such as Navy's Viking Raider and Coalition Virtual Flag.
+AIRCRAFT RESEARCH AND DEVELOPMENT UNIT Aircraft Research and Development Unit (ARDU) was formed in 1943 in response to intensifying operations in the Pacific theatre.
+Its purpose was to conduct flight testing of aircraft variants and airborne systems for tactics development and aerospace research.
+Since then ARDU has conducted flight testing in support of Defence, other governmental departments and aircraft manufacturers, with a spin-out unit of ARDU, Air Trials Unit, supporting activities such as missile and drone testing at Woomera and NASA's manned space program, Project Mercury.
+Ongoing development of the F-111 and F/A-18 Hornet were a cornerstone of its role in the 1990 and 2000s.
+ARDU now has test and evaluation flights at RAAF Bases Williamtown, Amberley and Edinburgh.
+Since its origin, ARDU's mission has evolved to focus on flight test of RAAF in-service and developmental aircraft.
+These operations occur throughout the continuum of test and evaluation from developmental through to operational test and evaluation.
+RAAF DISTRIBUTED TRAINING CENTRE Advanced Test and Training Directorate's RAAF Distributed Training Centre (RAAF DTC) is a fully accredited system capable of connection to the Defence Training and Experimentation Network (DTEN) and the Naval Continuous Training Environment (NCTE).
+The system provides AWC with a platform to conduct constructive forces generation, synthetic exercise control and exercise scenario development.
+The RAAF DTC provides a networked synthetic distributed mission training system interconnecting simulators across Air Force, providing force-level training, experimentation and integration to support fifth-generation capability training and tactics development through exercises like Virtual Pitch Black and Magpie Alpha.
+The system, capable of running live, virtual and constructive simulations also provides operator development through missionreadiness exercises and work up activities for live exercise preparation.
+Through the DTEN and NCTE, the RAAF DTC supports connection to US and UK networks, enabling Air Force simulators' participation in Joint and coalition virtual exercises such as Navy's Viking Raider and Coalition Virtual Flag.
 The system is supported through a blended staff of Air Force personnel and industry partners.

-THER KEY UNITS
+OTHER KEY UNITS